Mutestock/face_recog_project/README.md

 Clone the project, cd into the project.
 Run "pip install --editable ."

+Project is compatible with pipenv and can be activated with 'pipenv shell', 'pipenv lock', 'pipenv sync'.
+Change the python version in the pipfile so that it matches yours.

+Project cli commands can be run with an 'frecog' or a 'python main.py' prefix, depending on how the requirements were installed. cli commands can be found in cli.py and contains examples.

+Please be advised, that dlib can be rather sensitive.
+Especially so on Windows.
+If errors pop up please check the load order with cmake and imutils.
+If this doesn't work, you may have to go on a long journey through the VS IDE installer.

 To use the the facial classification feature, please download and extract the vgg_face.mat file from [here](https://www.robots.ox.ac.uk/~vgg/data/vgg_face/), and place it in the face_recog_project\face_learning_model\vgg_face_matconvnet folder.
 You will afterwards be able to train the classifier in the command line using ‘frecog trainer -tr large 2’.
 This classifier can be used to train a k-nearest neighbor model for specific faces to obtain more accurate classification results.

 # Disposition: